-Raise Awareness
+Raise Awareness:

-- Ensure the school's child protection policies are known, understood and used appropriately; - Ensure the school's child protection policy is reviewed at least annually and the procedures and implementation are updated and reviewed regularly, and work with the Governing Board regarding this; - Ensure the child protection policy is available publicly and parents/carers know referrals about suspected abuse or neglect may be made and the role of the school in this; and - Link with the safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local policies on local safeguarding arrangements. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff.
+- Ensure the school's child protection policies are known, understood and used appropriately, especially with new and part time staff; - Ensure the school's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing boards regarding this; - Ensure the child protection policy is available publicly and parents/ carers know referrals about suspected abuse or neglect may be made and the role of the school in this; and - Link with the safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local policies on local safeguarding arrangements; - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school leadership staff.
 Their role could include ensuring that the school and their staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.

-Child Protection File
+Information Sharing and the Child Protection File